DeclareDesign/rdss/cran-comments.md

 ## Submission

-Thank you for revieweing this small patch which includes a new dataset.
+Thank you for reviewing this submission after rdss was taken off CRAN.
+A file was renamed on a third-party data host, which has now been resolved.
+This submission includes no changes to the package at all from the last version.

 ## Test environments